Leadership Motivation - How Coaching helps?

 • Non-managers: external motivational factors (e.g. salary increase, promotion) are often more important.

-So, the motivation of managers is more complex and multi-faceted than that of non-managers.
+So, the leadership motivation more complex and multifaceted than those in non-managerial positions.
 Leaders not only have to maintain their own motivation, but are also responsible for motivating their team and often the whole organisation.
-This dual responsibility, combined with the unique challenges and opportunities of the leadership role, shapes the specific nature of leadership motivation.
+This dual responsibility, as well as the the unique challenges of the role and opportunities combine to shape the specific nature of leadership motivation.
 One of the keys to effective leadership is precisely the ability of the leader to recognise and manage these specific motivational factors, both for him/herself and for his/her team.

 The importance of leadership motivation